JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_4.md

 The Indwelling Father-Spirit

-The function of the indwelling Father-Spirit is described as: "The great goal of our human existence is to attune to the divinity of the indwelling Spirit.
+The function of the indwelling Father-Spirit is described as: “The great goal of our human existence is to attune to the divinity of the indwelling Spirit.
 The great achievement of our mortal life is the attainment of a true and understanding consecration to the eternal aims of the divine Spirit who waits and works within our mind.
-And our ideal life is one of loving service to our fellow travelers."
+And our ideal life is one of loving service to our fellow travelers.”

 Teachings of Jesus